**INTERVIEW** Mike Pender MBE of The Searchers

 St David’s Hall

-This year’s tour includes classic beat group The Trems (all former members of The Tremeloes), Birmingham legends The Fortunes, Liverpool legends The Swinging Blue Jeans and Mancunian icons The Dakotas.
+This year’s tour includes classic beat group The Fortunes, The Swinging Blue Jeans, The Fourmost and Meet The Beatles starring The Revolvers.

 Top of the bill is Mike Pender MBE – the iconic frontman of Merseybeat favourites The Searchers – who is still belting out the hits having first reached No.1 way back in 1963!

-Neil Collins chats to Mike Pender – who was recently awarded a MBE in the Queen’s New Year’s honours list - about his sensational career.
+Neil Collins chats to Mike Pender about his sensational career…

 Are you looking forward to returning to Cardiff?